Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 The method of surgery that uses IORT involves the delivery of radiation right after the tumor is removed.
 The radiation kills those cancer cells that are left in the area, which is a way to stop recurrence of the disease, and the patient is usually spared from a long course of treatment.

-4. Chemotherapy in 2025: Smarter, Not Harsher
+4.Modern Chemotherapy Approaches: Smarter, Not Harsher

 Metronomic Chemotherapy